MOZAMBIQUE

 – Proof of a clean criminal record

-You will require a Confirmation of Stay letter in order to apply for your visa, this will be provided to you by email (PDF) upon receipt of the above documentation.
+You will require a Confirmation of Stay letter in order to apply for your visa or pre-approval, this will be provided to you by email (PDF) upon receipt of the above documentation.

 DIVING

-All your dive equipment is provided by the dive centre and is included in the price of your volunteer fee minus a dive computer and dive knife.
+Yes.
 There is an area for you to store your own diving gear if you’d prefer to bring and use your own.
-We strongly recommend bringing a dive computer and a dive knife with you.
+We strongly recommend bringing a dive computer with you.

 ACCOMMODATION AND MEALS

+We stay in backpacker style accommodation Blue Moon in Guinnjata Bay.
+This means running water and electricity, mosquito nets and fully functioning bathrooms.
+You can choose to be in gender separated rooms, or you can opt for gender neutral accommodation.
 All your meals are included in your program fee.
 You’ll have breakfast, a packed lunch and a cooked dinner every day apart from weekends when your lunch may not be a packed lunch as we’ll all be on site or at an organised activity.
 Our food is almost completely locally sourced, helping our community and the planet.
 Main dishes will consist of rice or cassava with coconut, matapa or beans.
-We can cater for vegans, vegetarians and most allergies.
+We can cater for vegans, vegetarians and most mild allergies, but we cannot cater for severe allergies.
+Please bring snacks if you’re a fussy eater, or protein powder if you’re prone to low protein levels – our diet does not involve a huge amount of meat.

 MONEY

-Since you’re already on a catered package as part of your volunteer fee, extra spends are usually minimal.
-There’s a local shop close by that has a few western luxuries where you can buy chocolate, fruit and drinks etc. Other spends may include bar drinks (payable on card) and optional extras such as further diving qualifications (payable on card), or additional activities like the surf trip (approx. £30) or the boat trip (approx. £40).
+Since you’re already on a catered package as part of your program fee, extra spends are usually minimal.
+There’s a local shop close by that has a few western luxuries where you can buy chocolate, fruit and drinks etc. Other spends may include optional extras such as further diving qualifications (these can be paid on card).
+Your bar tab can be paid on card but the on-site tuck shop is cash only.

 MEDICATION